cooljith91112/ReiLua-Enhanced/README.md

 ## About This Version

 This is an enhanced version of ReiLua featuring:
-- 🎮 **Embedded Lua Support** - Bundle all your Lua code into a single executable
+- **Embedded Lua Support** - Bundle all your Lua code into a single executable
-- 📦 **Embedded Assets** - Package images, sounds, and other assets into your game
+- **Embedded Assets** - Package images, sounds, and other assets into your game
-- 🎨 **Splash Screens** - Customizable startup screens featuring Raylib and ReiLua
+- **Splash Screens** - Customizable startup screens featuring Raylib and ReiLua
-- 📊 **Asset Loading System** - Beautiful loading screen with progress tracking
+- **Asset Loading System** - Loading screen with progress tracking
-- 🔧 **Automated Build Scripts** - One-command development and release builds
+- **Automated Build Scripts** - One-command development and release builds
-- 🪟 **Console Control** - Debug logging system for development
+- **Console Control** - Debug logging system for development

 ## What is ReiLua?

 ReiLua brings the power and simplicity of Raylib to the beginner-friendly Lua language in a straightforward manner.
 It is a loose binding to Raylib - some functions are excluded and some are added.
 The concept of pointing to a "main.lua" file and accessing functions "init", "update", and "draw" is borrowed from the Löve game framework.

-**Note:** ReiLua is lovingly :heart: handcrafted and will likely contain bugs and documentation errors, so it would be much appreciated if you would report any such findings.
+**Note:** ReiLua is lovingly  handcrafted and will likely contain bugs and documentation errors, so it would be much appreciated if you would report any such findings.

 **Reilua** means "fair" in Finnish.